 Radiation Health Effects

-The risk from exposure to a particular radioactive element depends on:
+The risk from exposure to a particular radionuclide depends on:

 - The energy of the radiation it emits.